pingidentity/terraform-provider-pingone/docs/resources/population_default_identity_provider.md

 ---
 page_title: "pingone_population_default_identity_provider Resource - terraform-provider-pingone"
-subcategory: "Authorize"
+subcategory: "SSO"
 description: |-
-  Resource to create and manage a default Identity Provider for a given population in a PingOne environment.
+  Resource to create and manage the default Identity Provider for a given population in a PingOne environment.
 ---

 # pingone_population_default_identity_provider (Resource)

-Resource to create and manage a default Identity Provider for a given population in a PingOne environment.
+Resource to create and manage the default Identity Provider for a given population in a PingOne environment.

 ## Example Usage